Maritozzi con la Panna (Sweet Cream-Filled Buns)

 - Preheat oven to 360°.

-- Brush the tops with the egg wash.
+- Before putting the buns in the oven, brush the tops with the egg wash.

 - Bake the buns for 20 minutes, or until they are golden brown on top.